 Conclusion-

-The study indicates that, as demonstrated by the steady increase in women-led SHGs, loan disbursements, and PMJDY account ownership over the previous five years, microfinance significantly contributes to the advancement of women's financial inclusion.
+The research indicated that, as demonstrated by the steady increase in women-led SHGs, loan disbursements, and PMJDY account ownership over the previous five years, microfinance significantly contributes to the advancement of women's financial inclusion.
 Microfinance is a useful instrument for integrating women into the formal financial system, as evidenced by the high positive association between women's engagement in microfinance and bank account penetration.
 The results on financial literacy, however, paint a conflicting picture.
 There is a disconnect between awareness and actual financial activity, as seen by the fact that while 37% of women are aware of microfinance loan products, only a small percentage actively hold or manage these loans.
 This implies that although microfinance aids in the development of fundamental financial knowledge, it does not entirely convert into practical financial capabilities.
-In order to guarantee that women not only have access to financial services but also acquire the skills and self-assurance to utilise them successfully, the study emphasises the necessity of supplementing microfinance services with focused financial literacy programs.
+In order to guarantee that women not only have access to financial services but also acquire the skills and self-assurance to utilize them successfully, the study emphasizes the necessity of supplementing microfinance services with focused financial literacy programs.

-Suggestion –

-To strengthen the dual impact of microfinance on women’s financial inclusion and literacy, microfinance institutions and SHG platforms should integrate simple, practical financial literacy sessions into their regular meetings, focusing on savings habits, loan understanding, budgeting and digital transactions.
+RecommendationsTo strengthen the dual impact of microfinance on women’s financial inclusion and literacy, microfinance institutions and SHG platforms should integrate simple, practical financial literacy sessions into their regular meetings, focusing on savings habits, loan understanding, budgeting and digital transactions.
 Greater doorstep support through bank sakhis and community volunteers can help women confidently operate their accounts and loan products.
 Loan procedures should be simplified, and information should be provided in local languages to reduce hesitation and confusion.
 Stronger coordination between SHGs, banks and government schemes like PMJDY can create a more supportive ecosystem.
-Finally, monitoring should emphasise not just loan distribution, but also improvements in women’s financial behaviour and capability over time.
+Finally, monitoring should emphasize not just loan distribution, but also improvements in women’s financial behavior and capability over time.

-Future Scope –
+Future Research

 In order to further understand the behavioral and sociocultural aspects influencing women's financial decisions, future research can build on this study by gathering primary data.
 Studies comparing SHG and non-SHG women can provide more detailed information about how exposure to microfinance affects financial competence.
 Analysis of the expanding impact of fintech-based microcredit and digital financial services in raising women's financial literacy is also possible.
 Longitudinal studies that follow the same women over a number of years would shed more light on the relationship between long-term financial inclusion and literacy outcomes and ongoing microfinance involvement.